-Omar Khayyam was one of the greatest Persian poets.
+Omar Khayyam was among the greatest of Persian poets.
 He was also a brilliant mathematician.
 Though his quatrains were written in the 11th century, they are still popular the world over.
 The details of his life are unknown, so this movie invents a biography for him and includes in it his real achievements - the invention of a new calendar and the penning of those epigrammatic poems.
-This film has him romancing a sultan's bride and foiling the assassin sect's plot to kill the sultan's son.Written by
+This film has him losing the love of his life to his ruler, and foiling an assassin sect's plot to kill that ruler, the empire's shah.Written by

 12 of 13 people found this review helpful.

 Was this review helpful to you?

 | Report this